Improves cognitive reflexes and attention span

 You will need: a “remote control” which can be a blackboard eraser or any small rectangular object.
-Write on the blackboard the different television programs, including commercials.
-Student/s playing the television can choose at random what they will act out.
-You can have one student at a time choose.
+You can write on the blackboard the different television programs, including commercials.

-One student sits in front of a tv “screen” while one or two students in front of him (in the "tv") act out the different channels.
+One student sits in front of an imaginary television “screen” while one or two students are facing him/er (in the tv) and act out the different programs.

-This excellent theatre game can be played a various levels.
+This excellent theatre game can be played at various levels.
 For young students or ESL keep it simple, with simple programs: one child is the television and one child clicks the remote.
-The one watching must not change too quickly, so the student/s playing the different stations has time to act out the program.
+The one watching must not change too quickly, so the student playing the different stations has time to act out the program.
 The audience can also suggest programs.

-The two television actors must play off each other: If Actor A speaks about the storm coming in, Actor B will point to an invisible map and show the storm descending with wide movements.
-For a cowboy movie if A jumps on a horse, B follows suit and start shooting behind them....
+If you have wo television actors, they must play off each other: If Actor A speaks about the storm coming in, Actor B will point to an invisible map and show the storm descending with wide movements.
+They can both be "blown" off stage.
+For a cowboy movie if A jumps on a horse, B also jumps on a horse in pursuit.
+If it's a cooking channel one explains while the other chops...

 PHONICS, VOCABULARY and IRREGULAR VERBS

-(Please refer to the Sample Lesson Plan for the exercises)
+(Please refer to the Sample Lesson for the exercises)

 That, These, This, Those, Thus - Thank, Think, Thought, Through, Thrust